Karim Massimov: 2011–2012

-On 2 April 2014, Massimov was reappointed again as the PM after replacing Serik Akhmetov.
+On 2 April 2014, Massimov was reappointed again as the prime minister after replacing Serik Akhmetov.
 The possible reason was due to the economic troubles under Akhmetov in the country which faced lower GDP growth and devaluation of the tenge by 20% in February 2014 with Massimov having a better experience in running the government for such issues.
 Massimov was also known for his ability to raise foreign investment.

+After the annexation of Crimea by the Russia in March 2014 which resulted in international sanctions against Kazakhstan's main trading partner, Russia, exports between two countries shrank by 24.6%.

+In June 2014, Massimov attended the presidential inauguration of Petro Poroshenko on the orders of President Nazarbayev as a way of normalizing Kazakhstan's relations with Ukraine.